Loading...

 Low expression genes may be indistinguishable from noise and will decrease the sensitivity of differential expression analysis.

-Click the Gene counts node
+Click the Quantification node

 Click Filtering in the task menu